kristianwiklund/VM211_Firmware/README.md

 Preparing the ESP-01 device
 ===========================

-Then you need to flash your ESP-01 to use espressif firmware 1.7.3, which is found here: https://www.espressif.com/en/support/download/at
+Unless already flashed with the right firmware, you need to flash your ESP-01 to use espressif firmware 1.7.3, which is found here: https://www.espressif.com/en/support/download/at
 Instructions for flashing is available in the WiFiEspAT README.
+The reason is that the WiFiEspAT library need 1.7.x to provide a stable networking experience.

 The Wifi credentials are not set in the VM211 sketch, use the tools/setuppersistentwificonnection example from wifiespat to do that.